rhoitjadhav/image-converter/README.md

-# Base Microservice
+# Image Converter

-This is a template for a basic microservice.

-Feel free to add to and edit as required.
+This project converts images into png files with specified resolution.
+The project uses Python as a primary language and Fastapi to expose the REST APIs.
+The image conversion process is handled by [ImageMagic](https://imagemagick.org/) library.
+To interact with ImageMagic library we are using [Wand](https://docs.wand-py.org/en/latest/) python package.

-## Thoughts
+## Thoughts Process

 - It did not take me long to understand the code structure, however I did find difficulties in running it locally without docker compose as I wanted to understand execution of all the services.
 I was managed to run the services individually on local machine without docker compose
-- It took me 10-12 async hours to approach the problem and implement the all prioritized tasks.
+- It took me around 10-12 hours (async) to approach the problem and implement the all prioritized tasks.
 - I have also included files table schema for your reference
-- I have written [future improvements](#future-improvements) which comes to my mind while I was approaching to the problem
-- I have implemented all the requirements including the retrieval of static images which works when we have shared storage volume (scratch)
+- I have implemented all the requirements including the retrieval of static images which works when we have shared storage volume (`/scratch`).
 - I also found an issue while running worker on docker compose.
 Actually, the worker starts but won't wait for the db and rabbitmq to be in ready state even if we add depends_on.
-So I modify the bash command which is same in web container
+So I modify the bash command which is same in web container.
+- I have written [future improvements](#future-improvements) which comes to my mind while I was approaching to the problem.

 ## DB Schema